 SmartTester automates the creation of unit and component test harnesses, test stubs and test drivers.
 Inunit testing, SmartTester stubs all the function calls made by the unit under test.
 In component testing,it links the actual functions to its calls.
 With minimal clicks, you can analyze code coverage and visualize the behavior of your program.
 Detailed test and run-time coverage analysis reports are generated.
 SmartTester allows coverage analysis to be performed for all software levels as defined by DO-178B.

-FitNesse is a software testing tool.
-From another perspective, FitNesse is a lightweight, open-source framework that makes it easy for software teams to: • Collaboratively define Acceptance Tests -- web pages containing simple tables of inputs and expected outputs. • Run those tests and see the results (see Two Minute Example).
-FitNesse is a software development collaboration tool Great software requires collaboration and communication.
+FitNesse is a lightweight, open-source framework that makes it easy for software teams to: Collaboratively define Acceptance Tests -- web pages containing simple tables of inputs and expected outputs, Run those tests and see the results.
 FitNesse is a tool for enhancing collaboration in software development.
 FitNesse enables customers, testers, and programmers to learn what their software should do , and to automatically compare that to what it actually does do .

 GUITAR software, a model-based system for automated GUI testing.
 This system was envisioned, designed, and originally developed by Atif Memon at the Event-Driven Software Lab.
 Since then many students have contributed to its design and code.